patkins2/CPR-AR/README.md

 **There are two current versions of the application**
   - The scene "CPR" shows one menu with multiple inscuctions
   - The scene "one_line" show one instruction at a time.
+  - **The scene "test" is only present to test features that could cause issues with current working versions, and it is recommended you don't build off of this scene.**

 ***"one_line" is the recommended scene.
 As some of the features described below are not present in "CPR"***